airbytehq/airbyte-academy/courses/api-fundamentals.md

 - [Airbyte API Python SDK](https://github.com/airbytehq/airbyte-api-python-sdk)
 - [Airbyte API Java SDK](https://github.com/airbytehq/airbyte-api-java-sdk)

 In this course, we will build a simple yet functional data pipeline.
-We will create a source and a destination, establish the connection between them, and trigger the sync to ingest data into the destination.
+We will create a source (Faker Sample) and a destination (MotherduckDb), establish the connection between them, and trigger the sync to ingest data into the destination.

 ## Pre-reqs (Q)